dawsontoth/zwifit/README.md

 Pull requests are welcome!
 Do your best to emulate the code around what you are editing.

-## Want a custom solution?

-If the above looks scary, and you'd rather pay me to ship you a Raspberry Pi pre-configured for your treadmill and home Wi-Fi, you can email me dawson-at-tothsolutions-dot-com.
-Let me know what city and country you live in so I can estimate shipping costs.

 ## Thank you!

 If this works for you and improves your running experience, please consider donating to the developer